levitsky/pyteomics-utils/README.md

 # pyteomics-utils
-Simple but handy CLI tools for everyday data analysis tasks
+Simple but handy CLI tools for everyday data analysis tasks.

 The commands operate on stdin and write to stdout whenever possible.